BuloZB/ml_forge/README.md

 ![ML Forge screenshot](ml_forge/assets/showcase.gif)
 ---

+## MLForge v1.0.2

+Additions:
+- All nodes now spawn with sensible default values
+- Added `Ctrl-Backspace` as a backup for deleting nodes
+- Core bug fixes

 ## What it does

 - **Visual pipeline** - drag nodes onto a canvas, connect them with wires, and ML Forge generates and runs the training code for you